crazyguy1316/mega-man-x-retro-experiment-lab/README.md

 - Storm Tornado (WIP)
 - Fire Wave (WIP)

-Special Attack:
+#### Special Attack:

-Hadouken: A famous Street Fighter finishing move that everyone knows well.
+##### Hadouken: A famous Street Fighter finishing move that everyone knows well.
 In this game it is also an extremely powerful special attack.
 It will only become a condition-based unlock after the full game is completed, but during the test phase you can use it freely.

 ![Hadouken](images/megamanx/mmx_hadouken.png)

-Shoryuken: WIP.
+##### Shoryuken: WIP.
 Another well-known Street Fighter finishing move, still under development.

+#### Controls
+- Dash -> Z
+- Air dash (mid-air) -> Z
+- Jump -> X
+- Attack1 (X Buster and charge)  -> C
+- Attack2 (Rapid X Buster) -> V
+- Hadouken -> Down, Down Forward, Forward
+- Up / Down / Left / Right -> Arrow keys

 ### Zero